ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

     // process error
 }
 ```
-This is an optional remote function which is invoked when an error occurs when invoking the `onMessage` method.
+This is an optional remote function that is invoked when an error occurs when invoking the `onMessage` method.
 If the
 method is not implemented, the error will be logged to the console.
 Any errors returning from this function will be
 logged to the console.